 - ‘Hospiz’ is a word commonly used in the Alps to refer to an overnight resting place, offering bed and food.
-Often originally run by religious orders.
+Originally run by religious orders.

 - Macfarlane, Robert (2003) ‘Mountains of the Mind’.
 A beautifully written history of mountains and their importance in the human psyche.

-- John Murray (1838) – A handbook for travellers in Switzerland and the Alps of Savoy and Piedmont.
+- John Murray (1838) – A handbook for travellers in Switzerland, Alps of Savoy and Piedmont.
 This guide book was so popular it was re-printed 18 times.
 All Victorian travellers had a copy in their hand luggage.